 • In 2009, surface (overland) water quality and quantity monitoring began.

-• In 2022, there were seven surface water and 18 subsurface tile sites monitored across all MDA EOF programs.
+• In 2024, there were 10 surface water and 27 subsurface tile sites monitored across all MDA EOF programs.

 • Monitoring sites have been located across the different types of agricultural areas in Minnesota encompassing a variety of farming operations.